Subscribe to stay updated

 See more about Dak Coffee Roasters in the video below

 If your food products are fast-moving, convenience is of the utmost importance.
 The packaging of your product needs to sit on the shelf or in a fridge comfortably.

 The types of packaging available to your food may help or hinder the overall look, feel and design of it.

 Now we're getting into the visual design of your packaging.

 Depending on your local laws and regulations, you may need to indicate that your packaging is ok to come in contact with food by using the following logo.

-Similarly, if your food meets any medical or cultural guidelines, it's essential to communicate that on your packaging design.
+Similarly, if your food meets any medical or cultural guidelines, it's essential to communicate this information on the packaging.

 Consider if your product is: